core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

    As per {{Section 3.3.3 of I-D.ietf-lake-edhoc}}, this straightforwardly corresponds to the EDHOC connection identifier C_R 0x01.

-   As per {{Section 3.3.2 of I-D.ietf-lake-edhoc}}, when using the purely-sequential flow shown in {{fig-non-combined}}, the same C_R with value 0x01 would be encoded on the wire as the CBOR integer 1 (0x01 in CBOR encoding), and prepended to EDHOC message_3 in the payload of the second EDHOC request.
+   As per {{Section 3.3.2 of I-D.ietf-lake-edhoc}}, when using the sequential flow shown in {{fig-non-combined}}, the same C_R with value 0x01 would be encoded on the wire as the CBOR integer 1 (0x01 in CBOR encoding), and prepended to EDHOC message_3 in the payload of the second EDHOC request.

 * The EDHOC option is registered with CoAP option number 21.